SHI-ASG-Lab/Ansible_AAP/README.md

 Automation to deploy the resources needed for Ansible Automation Platform in Azure.

-The AAP.tf file is the terraform code to deploy the following -
+The ansible_env.tf file is the terraform code to deploy the following -
  - Resource group
  - 4x RHEL 9.4 vm's
  - Network security that only allows SSH connections from a specific IP